 Cayman (or the Cayman Islands) is a British Overseas territory, comprising of three islands namely, Grand Cayman, Cayman Brac and Little Cayman.
 The territory is located south of Cuba and northwest of Jamaica.
-The island has a population of approximately 58,000 people (2014 estimate), with mostly of European or African descent.
+The island has a population of approximately 58,000 people (2014 estimate), with most of the European or African descent.

 The Cayman Island follows the common law system of the United Kingdom (with the Queen being head of State).
 However, they do pass some of their own legislation.

 The finance sector along with tourism and real estates are the major industries, with the former contributing nearly 55% to the total GDP, both directly and indirectly.
 With a competitive tax system, including no income tax or corporate tax on capital earned from outside the territory, Cayman remains a popular offshore tax haven.